NateWr/cyf-react-syntax/readme.md

 ## Attributes and Child Components

-The terminology of JSX can be confusing, because **attributes** have two purposes.
+The terminology of JSX can be confusing, because **props** passed to components look just like **attributes** on HTML elements.
 Consider the following component:

 ```js
 import React, { Component } from 'react';